Natural Tunnel State Park: History

 A popular legend tells of a Cherokee maiden and a Shawnee warrior who had been forbidden to marry by their respective tribes, jumped to their deaths from the highest pinnacle above the Natural Tunnel.
 The place is now known as Lover's Leap.

 Although Natural Tunnel State Park was created in 1967 and opened to the public in 1971, the Natural Tunnel has been a Virginian tourist attraction for more than a century; Daniel Boone is reputed to have been the first European to see it in the 18th century.
 The 41st United States Secretary of State William Jennings Bryan dubbed it the "Eighth Wonder of the World".

 The South Atlantic and Ohio railroad constructed tracks through the Natural Tunnel in 1893, and the first train passed through the following year.
 In 1899, the Natural Tunnel was purchased by the Tennessee & Carolina Iron and Steel Company.
-The railway originally carried passenger trains; today, the line is still open but now operated by Norfolk Southern, also used under trackage rights by CSX, and is only used to transport coal.
+The railway originally carried passenger trains; today, the line is still open but now operated by Norfolk Southern Railway Company (NS), also used under trackage rights by CSX Transportation, Inc. (CSXT), and is only used to transport coal.